 Kinki Texas was born Holger Meier in Bremen, Germany, in 1969.
 His alias originated from an exhibition that he titled “Kinki Texas Graffitis”- the title was meant to imply a type of disreputable cowboy mural.
 Kinki Texas, who’s practice emerged out of a punk and underground culture, is known for his manic illustrations and mixed media paintings, which call to mind the gonzo art of Ralph Steadman.

 Drawing inspiration from the comic genre and the History Channel, graffiti, trash and punk culture, the mythology of the American West, and historical European painting, Texas achieves complex tableaus full of contradictions and chaos.
-His often turbulent compositions that evoke a sense of mystery and reverie.
+His often turbulent compositions evoke a sense of mystery and reverie.

 The artist paints in what he calls Kinki Texas Space- a fictional space where his characters live and exist.
 The characters are strange, bizarre, heroic, confused, temporary.
 "My paintings are a kind of courtly painting, merely transposed into the modern age."
 Historical painting has always occupied his mind and is recurrent in his painting.
 The narrative is not historically accurate but rather broken up, interpreted, and deliberately falsified.
 He finds history more fascinating than contemporary life, which is why he often depicts scenes of knights and battles among castles and palaces.